CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 **Time-Bound** This focuses on making goals that you can accomplish in a timephrame. this means being on the same page with your team on when things will get done, and ensuring that what we want to acheive can be done within the time that we need to get things done.

-While I did the reading/watched videos I found My favourite line which was from Khan Academy: There it says "keep working through your frusterations by using the right learning strategies" [4] I don't know about everyone, but for me I know that I can get frusterated when I'm not understanding the material after a long period of time.
+While I did the reading/watched videos I found My favourite line which was from Khan Academy.
+There it says:
+"keep working through your frusterations by using the right learning strategies" [4] I don't know about everyone, but for me I know that I can get frusterated when I'm not understanding the material after a long period of time.
 So this can serve as a helpful reminder for us that we will get frusterated, but we need to impliment the right strategies to get through it.